flowscripter/docs/design/domain-model-concepts.md

 - *payload type*: negotiated between operators
 - *payload*: a chunk of data of the specified payload type

-Defined payload types are registered in the registry by extensions.
+Defined payload types are registered in the registry by components.

-Defined item attribute keys are registered in the registry by extensions.
+Defined item attribute keys are registered in the registry by components.
 The registration includes whether the attributes are readonly, writable and their operator propagation rules.

 Punctuation attribute keys e.g. EOS are added by the core framework to the registry.

 ### Plugin Framework

-A plugin to the core system is either an extension or a command.
+A plugin to the core system is either a component or a command.

 The plugin framework for Flowscripter provides the ability to implement plugins as JavaScript modules.